There was a time when my own mind felt like the most hostile place I could be.

 Waited for things to go wrong.

-A short message could send me spiralling.
+A delayed text could send me spiralling.

-I wanted connection… but my reactions created distance.
+I wanted connection — but my reactions created distance.

 I called it coping.